 Don’t be dense: Geography alone can’t explain Nebraska property taxes

-Paul is hinting at the idea that Midwest and Plains states like Nebraska have high property taxes because they’re larger states with relatively small populations.
-The argument goes that pooling our limited resources for more miles of roads and school buildings naturally mean property taxes will be higher.
+There’s a common argument that Midwest and Plains states like Nebraska have high property taxes because they’re larger states with relatively small populations.
+The idea is that pooling our limited resources for more miles of roads and school buildings naturally means property taxes will be higher.

 It sounds sensible, but there are other possibilities.